nono/cozy-desktop-experiments/RFC/README.md

 When a file is downloaded by cozy-desktop from the Cozy, it is not written directly in the synchronized directory.
 It is first put in a temporary directory, and only moved to the synchronized directory when it is ready.
-It helps to pollute the synchronized directory when the download fails, and to avoid confusion by limiting the events for this file that the local watcher will see.
+It helps to not pollute the synchronized directory when the download fails, and to avoid confusion by limiting the events for this file that the local watcher will see.

 ## New version

+The global workflow is not very different, just some more databases.
+But don't be fooled: it's not because the names are the same that the underlying algorithms and structures will be used.

 ![Workflow](workflow.png)